What will you do differently tonight when you can hear and speak more clearly?

 - Visual alert signalers monitor a variety of household devices and other sounds, such as doorbells and telephones.
 When the phone rings, the visual alert signaler will be activated and will vibrate or flash a light to let people know.
 In addition, remote receivers placed around the house can alert a person from any room.

-Our knowledgeable hearing care professionals can offer expert advice when it comes to selecting the best assistive listening device for your needs.
+The knowledgeable hearing care professionals at Hearing Health Solutions can offer expert advice when it comes to selecting the best assistive listening device for your needs.